Inclusion

 • Flexible course delivery either in the evening or during the day

-• Employment opportunities in a range of settings such as secondary schools; further education colleges; work-based learning; adult education and community learning
+• Employment opportunities in a range of settings such as further education colleges; work-based learning; adult education and community learning

 • Highly skilled and experienced tutors to fully support and develop trainees’ professional practice